joleuger/vuinputd/README.md

 # vuinputd

+**Run Sunshine and other uinput-based apps inside containers — with full input isolation and zero kernel patches.**

 A minimal **CUSE-based proxy for `/dev/uinput`** that lets unmodified applications (like [Sunshine](https://github.com/LizardByte/Sunshine)) run inside containers while creating virtual input devices safely on the host.

-> **Run Sunshine and other uinput-based apps inside containers — with full input isolation and zero kernel patches.**

 ---